donbr/transformersjs-examples/README.md

 - **Model Loading**: Web Workers for non-blocking UI
 - **Acceleration**: WebGPU for supported models and browsers

-### Cross-Origin Isolation

-Many machine learning models require SharedArrayBuffer, which needs proper cross-origin isolation.
-The application is configured with the necessary headers for this functionality.

 ### Mobile Compatibility

 While the examples work well on desktop browsers with WebGPU support, mobile compatibility is still being investigated.
 Contributions and observations in this area are particularly welcome.